Research

 [Pre-publication version]

-This chapter reviews the literature on commercial lobbying.
+Abstract This chapter reviews the literature on commercial lobbying.
 It places this literature into the context of the broader lobbying literature.
 Commercial lobbyists work for for-profit organizations that sell their services as intermediaries between policymakers and special interest groups.
 This intermediation involves the transfer of resources from special interest groups to policymakers.
 These resources may be information, financial contributions, or direct involvement in legislating or campaigning.
 Commercial lobbyists’ actions may either complement or substitute for the activities of in-house lobbyists.
 The incentives faced by commercial lobbyists may be designed either by special interest groups, policymakers, or a combination of the two and depend on the institutional structure within which the actors interact.
 They may involve problems related to collective action, transaction costs, agency, and repeated games.

 [Pre-publication version]

-Dieser Beitrag gibt einen Überblick über die Literatur zu kommerziellen Lobbyagenturen und stellt die Erkenntnisse dieser Arbeiten in den Kontext der weiter gefassten Literatur über Lobbyismus.
+Abstract Dieser Beitrag gibt einen Überblick über die Literatur zu kommerziellen Lobbyagenturen und stellt die Erkenntnisse dieser Arbeiten in den Kontext der weiter gefassten Literatur über Lobbyismus.
 Kommerzielle Lobbyisten arbeiten als gewinnorientierte Unternehmer, die ihre Dienste als Vermittler zwischen politischen Entscheidungsträgern und Interessengruppen anbieten.
 Diese Vermittlung beinhaltet den Transfer von Ressourcen von Interessengruppen an politische Entscheidungsträger.
 Bei diesen Ressourcen kann es sich um Informationen, Zuwendungen oder eine direkte Beteiligung an der Gestaltung von Gesetzen oder Wahlkampagnen handeln.
 Die Aktivitäten kommerzieller Lobbyisten können die Tätigkeiten interner Lobbyisten entweder ergänzen oder ersetzen.
 Die Anreize, mit denen sich kommerzielle Lobbyisten konfrontiert sehen, können entweder von Interessengruppen, politischen Entscheidungsträgern oder einer Kombination aus beidem gestaltet werden und hängen von der institutionellen Struktur ab, innerhalb derer die Akteure interagieren.
 Dabei können Probleme im Zusammenhang mit kollektivem Handeln, Transaktionskosten, Prinzipal-Agenten-Verhältnissen und wiederholten Spielen auftreten.

 [Pre-publication version]